-What to buy a one year old for Christmas.
+What to buy a one year old for their birthday or Christmas.

 You may have seen a few of my previous round-ups of Phoebe’s favourite toys, books and activities, but since the last one for six to nine month olds I’ve not shared many recommendations.
 She got lots of new toys for her birthday and still plays with many of the toys she enjoyed at nine months old.